 These benefits are of two kinds, retirement benefits and survivor benefits.
-The retirement benefits represent a monthly payment or annuity to you at the age of sixty-five.
-Your benefits at that time will depend on several factors, such as, rates of contribution, length of employment, etc. However, this monthly insurance payment is likely to be a relatively small sum which will help, but not satisfy, your desire for security upon retirement.
+The retirement benefits represent a monthly payment or annuity.
+Your benefits will depend on several factors, such as rates of contribution and length of employment.
+However, this monthly insurance payment is likely to be a relatively small sum which will help, but not satisfy, your desire for security upon retirement.